-&lt;sup>4In this example STROHAL follows some considerations of LOBACHEFSKY.
+&lt;sup>4In this example Strohal follows some considerations of Lobachefsky.

-The famous axiom: "The whole is greater than the part," which 2.became, as mentioned, the source of a mistake for EUCLID, is interpreted by STROHAL in the following way: The axiom hints at an elementary concept "greater," "which can be obtained by abstraction from a $|^{201l}$ divided solid."
-The procedure of abstraction is characterized "by examining that relation which obtains between the totality of all part-solids [Teilkörper] (the whole) and one of them (the part).
+STROHAL in the following way: The axiom hints at an elementary concept "greater," "which can be obtained by abstraction from a $|^{201l}$ divided solid."
+The procedure of abstraction is characterized "by examining that relation which obtains between the totality of all subsolids [Teilkörper] (the whole) and one of them (the part).
 For the concept "greater" obtained this way, the proposition "Totum parte maius est" is an identity" (p.
 77).
-At this place we should disregard that in this interpretation the "whole" is wrongly identified with the totality of all part-solids.
-In any case, it follows from this interpretation that the proposition "a is greater than b" is only another expression for b being a part of a.
-So we have again a perfect tautology, from which one can infer nothing for geometry; in particular it is impossible to derive from this the proposition that a body cannot be congruent with one of its parts-which also follows from the fact that this proposition is generally valid only under certain restrictions, anyway.
-(For instance, a half line can turn into a part by a congruent translation, and equally a spatial octant into a partial octant by a congruent translation.)
+Here we disregard that in this interpretation the "whole" is wrongly identified with the totality of all part-solids.
+In any case, it follows from this interpretation that the proposition "a is greater than b" is only another expression for bbeing a part of a.
+So we have again a perfect tautology, from which one can infer nothing for geometry; in particular it is impossible to derive from this the proposition that a body cannot be congruent with one of its parts-which also follows from the fact that this proposition is generally valid only under certain restrictions anyway.
+(For instance, a half line can turn into a part by a congruent translation, and equally a spatial octant into a suboctant by a congruent translation.)

-In fact, however, STROHAL would have to have some formulation of this proposition at his disposal for the theory of congruence-which he, however, does not develop in this respect; for otherwise it would not be certain that this "indistiguishability irrespective the location" does not just mean topological equality.
-Indeed, in the conceptual system which STROHAL takes as a basis the first three elementary concepts: spatial object, adjoining, havingit-inside, all belong to the domain of topological determinations, and only by the concept of congruence the metric is introduced into geometry.
+In fact, however, STROHAL would have to have some formulation of this proposition at his disposal for the theory of congruence-which he, however, does not develop in this respect; for otherwise it would not be certain that this "indistinguishability disregarding location" does not just mean topological equality.
+Indeed, in the conceptual system that STROHAL takes as a basis-the first three elementary concepts, spatial object, adjoining, having-it-inside-all belong to the domain of topological determinations, and only by the concept of congruence the metric is introduced into geometry.
 Therefore, the concept of congruence must contain a new distinguishing property besides the element of correspondence.
-In the concept of indistinguishability irrespective the location such a distinguishing property, however, is not given in itself; for this, one also needs a principle according to which certain objects which are at the outset only determined as different with respect to the position but not as topologically different, can also be recognized as distinguishable irrespective the location.
-In other words: the introduction of the difference in size is what is important.
+In the concept of indistinguishability disregarding location such a distinguishing property, however, is not really given; for this one also needs a principle according to which certain objects, that are at the outset only determined as different with respect to the position but not as topologically different, can also be recognized as distinguishable disregarding location.
+In other words: it is important to introduce difference in size.
 The principle that the whole is greater than the part should actually help us achieve this.
-This will be impossible, however, if we interpret the proposition in the way STROHAL does; because from this interpretation it cannot be derived that an object a which is greater than b is also distinguishable from it, even with respect to location.
+This will be impossible, however, if we interpret the proposition in the way Strohal does; because from this interpretation it cannot be derived that an object a which is greater than b is also distinguishable from it, even with respect to location.

-This circumstance perhaps escaped STROHAL; for otherwise he would have realized the fact that his concept of indistinguishability irrespective the location does not yet yield geometrical congruence.
-Thus, we find here a gap very similar to that in EUCLID's doctrine of the area.
+This circumstance perhaps escaped STROHAL; for otherwise he would have realized the fact that his concept of indistinguishability disregarding location does not yet yield geometrical congruence.
+Thus, we find here a gap very similar to that in Euclid's doctrine of the area.

-The result of this consideration is that the method of putting the xorval žvvotat first becomes even more objectionable through the modified interpretation given to it by STROHAL; in any case, it does not appear to be an example that should be followed.
+The result of this consideration is that the method of putting the $\kappa o \iota \nu \alpha i \epsilon \nu \nu o \iota \alpha \iota$ first becomes even more objectionable through the modified interpretation given to it by STROHAL; in any case, it does not appear to be an example that should be followed.

-At the same time STROHAL's characterization of these axioms has led us $5^{\text{The "location"}}$ of a solid is, according to the definition STROHAL took from LOBACHEVSKY with a certain revision (pp. 24 and 93), synonymous with the boundary of the solid.
+The "location" of a solid is, according to the definition STROHAL took from Lobachevsky with a certain revision (pp. 24 and 93), synonymous with the boundary of the solid.

-to assume that he does not keep the contentual view of elementary concepts even within $geo|^{201r}$ metry itself, or as the case may be he does not make use of it for geometrical proofs.
+use of it for geometrical proofs.
 This assumption is confirmed by STROHAL's discussion of the postulates of geometry.